aeternity/protocol/AENS.md

 Entries in `.aet` namespace are differentiated regarding fees by their length.

 The new mechanism planted in Lima hard fork introduces auctions.
-We make auctions parameters depend on name length.
+We make auction parameters depend on name length.

 The claim action becomes claim attempt.
 For short names claim transaction doesn't set ownership of the name.
 It can be followed by another